‘Red Sparrow’ Gives Us One Formidable Jennifer Lawrence

 By Tracy Wang

 Jennifer Lawrence, one of the best actresses of her generation, has teamed up with Francis Lawrence, director of three out of the four Hunger Game series films, again, and taken up yet another challenging role as a Russian spy in the spy thriller film, ‘Red Sparrow’.
-A much-anticipated film that could become another hit, ‘Red Sparrow’ delivers a stunning Lawrence in a role of a strong young woman who is forced to take on the world dominated by men around her, and yet, though the film has many plot points to fill up the 140 minutes, it leaves the audiences feeling quite empty and at a loss for words.
+A much-anticipated film that could become another hit, ‘Red Sparrow’ delivers a stunning Lawrence in a role of a strong young woman who is forced to take on the world dominated by men around her, and yet, though the film has many plot points to fill up the 140 minutes, it leaves the audiences feeling quite empty and at a loss at words after watching it.

 Dominika Egorova (Jennifer Lawrence), a prima ballerina at the Bolshoi Ballet, has her ballet company paying for her mother’s medical bills and an apartment, but an accident in which her dance partner ‘accidentally’ landing a jump on her calf not only breaks her leg but also ends her dancing career.
 Her uncle, Ivan Dimitrevich Egorov (Matthias Schoenaerts), soon arrives, and offers help while giving her an envelope with evidence of the accident not being an accident.
 In order to receive help from her uncle, she is asked to go to a hotel and get a cellphone from a man.
 Unfortunately, that man is murdered while raping her, and to not get killed for witnessing the murder, Dominika agrees to be sent to a Sparrow School where the state trains young men and women to find weaknesses in others and use that knowledge to their advantage by seduction.